 How To Find Authentic Japanese Food Served Outside Japan

 If you live in the Western world, you are used to international fare catering to your tastebuds.
-In the case of sushi, that includes rolls jam packed with cream cheese, spam musubi, and even massive sushi burritos.
+In the case of sushi, that includes rolls jam packed with cream cheese, and even massive sushi burritos.
 With the fusion of foods becoming so commonplace, there is still the desire by some to maintain traditional standards, and thus was born a certification program offered in Japan to assure diners are being served cuisine that adheres to all the traditions related to the preparation and processing of Japanese food outside Japan, including sushi.

 If a Japanese restaurant wishes to stand out among the regionalized fare as a purist of Japanese cuisine, certification to ensure traditional Japanese cuisine is offered will be available through the Japanese ministry of Agriculture, Forestry, and Fisheries.
 The program is set to unveil within the year.

 The Japan Times reports that in order to become certified, chefs will study via an 8 week course through a private body, which includes lessons on how to handle raw seafood and how to treat guests as they enter the establishment.
 Foreign chefs will be allowed to participate, with a minimum of six months of study in Japan for the second tier certification and potentially an entire two years for the highest level of certification.